The MHPSS Collaborative is a global hub for MHPSS research, innovation, learning and advocacy.

 The MHPSS Collaborative is hosted by Save the Children, sharing a location in its offices in Copenhagen, Denmark.
 We are grateful to Danida for providing the seed funding for our core activities and existence.
 Danida is Denmark’s development cooperation, an area of activity under the Ministry of Foreign Affairs of Denmark.

 We are proud to work with

 Working in partnership is one of our core values.
-We are proud to partner with these outstanding entities, working together to solve the critical issues for child and family mental health and psychosocial wellbeing.
+We are proud to have current and past partnerships with these outstanding entities, working together to solve critical issues for child and family mental health and psychosocial wellbeing.

 REFUGE-ED is an international collaborative innovation project funded by the European Commission’s Horizon 2020 framework programme.

 Education, mental wellbeing and belonging are essential for children’s development.
 Refugees and asylum seekers are no exception.
 For them, even more is at stake: their chance to become integrated into their new country and community.